Pay the Butler: Japan Cup

 Pay the Butler was sent to Japan to contest the eighth running of the Japan Cup at Tokyo Racecourse on November and started at odds of 13.9/1 in a fourteen-runner field.
+He was a last minute entrant, only receiving an invite the day before he would have to travel over.
 There was a strong European contingent comprising Tony Bin from Italy, Moon Madness and Shady Heights (International Stakes) from Britain and Kondor (Preis von Europa, Aral-Pokal) from Germany.
 The other North American contenders were Salem Drive (Gulfstream Park Turf Handicap) and My Big Boy (Bernard Baruch Handicap) whilst the Southern hemisphere was represented by the New Zealand-bred gelding Bonecrusher.
 The best of the "home team" appeared to be Tamamo Cross, who started favourite after wins in the Takarazuka Kinen and the Tenno Sho and the three-year-old Oguri Cap.
-Ridden by Chris McCarron, Pay the Butler won by half a length from Tamamo Cross, with Oguri Cap taking third just ahead of My Big Boy, Tony Bin and Moon Madness.
+As Davis was still unable to race, Pay the Butler was ridden by Chris McCarron, who had not been to Japan before.
+He prepared extensively for the race, watching every available tape of the previous races held at Tokyo Racecourse "16 times each".
+Among them was the year's autumn Tennō Shō, after which McCarron allegedly remarked that "the enemy is the two gray Japanese horses, Oguri Cap and Tamamo Cross".

-On his final appearance of the year, Pay the Butler finished sixth behind the Breeders' Cup Turf winner Great Communicator in the Hollywood Turf Cup Stakes at Hollywood Park Racetrack on December 24.
+Pay the Butler stayed in the middle of the pack for most of the race, before making a surge at the third corner.
+In the homestretch McCarron made the unusual decision to urge Pay the Butler towards the inner rail rather than continue running straight, not wishing to run alongside Tamamo Cross and trigger the horse's competitive nature.
+The plan worked; Pay the Butler won by half a length from Tamamo Cross with Oguri Cap taking third, earning $1,033,000 in a result widely seen as a major upset.
+Frankel, now having won the Japan Cup on his third attempt, later described Pay the Butler's victory as his greatest thrill in his career.
+Through their victory, McCarron also won his eighteenth Grade 1 race of the year, the most of any American jockey, and was the first jockey to win five separate races worth one million dollars or more in one year.

-1989: five-year-old season
+Later career

-Pay the Butler failed to win in nine starts as a five-year-old in 1989 but ran well in several major turf races.
-He finished second in the Pan American Handicap and the Oak Tree Invitational Stakes as well as running third in the John Henry Handicap and the Bowling Green Handicap.
-On his final start of the year he attempted to repeat his 1988 success in the Japan Cup.
-He was again ridden by McCarron and finished third of the fifteen runners behind Horlicks and Oguri Cap.
+On his final appearance of 1988, Pay the Butler finished sixth behind the Breeders' Cup Turf winner Great Communicator in the Hollywood Turf Cup Stakes at Hollywood Park Racetrack on December 24.